aws-samples/amazon-sagemaker-administration-workshop/content/800-solutions/lab-03-solutions.md

 ## Solution for the assignment 03-04
 > Configure Amazon Security Hub and explore what [specific Amazon SageMaker controls](https://docs.aws.amazon.com/securityhub/latest/userguide/sagemaker-controls.html) it offers.

+---

+Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+SPDX-License-Identifier: MIT-0